 - (1) Establish written procedures for review and approval of bonuses within their agency.
 HR directors shall be final approval for sign-on and retention bonuses.
-Any delegation of authority must be clearly documented within the agency's program. - (2) Document how an employee or group of employees meets the criteria for the bonus. - (3) Create and retain signed agreements with the employee that defines eligibility, method of payment, and criteria for repayment. - (4) Submit for review to and approval by the Office of State Human Resources any signon or retention bonus that exceeds their flexibility authorization. - (5) Fund bonuses from receipts or state appropriated funds. - (6) Receive advance approval from OSBM confirming funds availability for sign-on or retention bonus payouts for groups/teams of 50 or more employees.
-(See page 4 of this policy above.)
+Any delegation of authority must be clearly documented within the agency's program. - (2) document how an employee or group of employees meets the criteria for the bonus, - (3) create and retain signed agreements with the employee that defines eligibility, method of payment, and criteria for repayment, - (4) submit for review to and approval by the Office of State Human Resources any sign-on or retention bonus that exceeds their flexibility authorization,

-During and after the process for the sign-on or retention bonus, agencies shall:

-- (7) Timely complete electronic forms related to this policy and enter documented actions into the state's system of record to ensure consistency across agencies and the ability to track agency and statewide metrics. - (8) Ensure that repayments are made as required under Section 6 of this Policy. - (9) Maintain and report quarterly to OSHR, and upon request: - a) The number and type of sign-on and retention bonuses granted during the quarter; - How many employees, if any, left during the quarter before the end of their periods of consecutive service; - c) For each employee who left before the end of the periods of consecutive service, any amounts that the former employee must repay under Section 6 of this policy, but which has not yet been repaid; and d) The base line data related to vacancy rates, turnover, retention, recruitment issues, or market conditions for those receiving sign-on or retention bonuses during the quarter.
+- (5) fund bonuses from receipts or state appropriated funds. - (6) Receive advance approval from OSBM confirming funds availability for sign-on or retention bonus payouts for groups/teams of 50 or more employees.
+(See page 4 of this policy above.) - (7) timely complete electronic forms related to this policy and enter documented actions into the state's system of record to ensure consistency across agencies and the ability to track agency and statewide metrics. - (8) maintain and report upon request to OSHR the number and type of sign-on and retention bonuses granted during the period of time requested, and the base line data related to vacancy rates, turnover, retention, recruitment issues, or market conditions for those receiving sign-on or retention bonuses.